magnars/dash.el/README.md

 ## Function combinators

 Functions that manipulate and compose other functions.
-They are currently offered in the separate package `dash-functional` for historical reasons, and will soon be absorbed by `dash`.

 #### -partial `(fn &rest args)`